How can I prevent osteoporosis?

 Sufficient vitamin D

 Vitamin D is required for the absorption and utilisation of calcium and phosphorus, which are in turn needed for bone growth and the maintenance of bone density.
 It is also important for maintaining muscle strength and may reduce the risk of falls and associated fractures in older people.
 The main source of vitamin D is through exposure to ultraviolet radiation from the sun.
-If sunlight exposure is inadequate, it can lead to vitamin D deficiency and may have negative effects on bone health.
-Unfortunately one in three Australians may be vitamin D deficient.
+If sunlight exposure is inadequate, it can lead to vitamin D insufficiency and may have negative effects on bone health.
+Unfortunately one in three Australians may be vitamin D insufficient.

 A vitamin D supplement may be necessary for those who: